 Some features from the list are not directly customizable, such as the Heading, First paragraph, paragraph, and block quotation.

-One that has a customization button under the carousel is the new feature, Heading Background.
+One that has a customization button under the carousel is the new feature for print books only, Heading Background.
 Click the Create Custom button to open a settings panel that allows you to choose your own background image and set whether the image is one page only or a two-page spread.
 You can also adjust the Image Presence which causes the image to fade out so the text is more visible.

 You can set the background image so that it only fills the page within the text margins, fills the safe zone (the area that is safe from trimming during print book production), or full bleed.